Category: News

 Author Bears Steady Witness to Partition’s Wounds

-NYT: That solitary drive would also give shape to “Train to Pakistan,” Mr. Singh’s slim, seminal 1956 novel whose opening paragraphs contain one of its most unsettling lines: “The fact is, both sides killed.”
-An estimated one million people were killed during the partition, and more than 10 million fled their homes: Hindus and Sikhs…
+That solitary drive would also give shape to “Train to Pakistan,” Mr. Singh’s slim, seminal 1956 novel whose opening paragraphs contain one of its most unsettling lines: “The fact is, both sides killed.”
+An estimated one million people were killed during the partition, and more than 10 million fled their homes: Hindus and Sikhs pouring into India, Muslims heading in the other direction, to Pakistan.
+The novel tells the story of an uneventful border village that gets swept up in that violent storm.

 • This Just In: The Iraq Study Group Has Nothing to Report